kbram/image-chart/README.md

 - Simply compare ratio
 - No need other front-end css stuff
-- Dark, light modes available and text back colors are editable -You can use any color theme combination
+- Dark, light modes available and text back colors are editable
+- You can use any color theme combination
+- Now map and building template are available (other templates are under developed)

-## framework support
+## Framework support

 - React JS _(no dependencies)_